-- Metaphor: The Hobbit, or There and Back Again shows good use of various metaphors such as,
+- Metaphor: The following examples show good use of various metaphors,

 These examples show that several things have been compared directly in the novel such as the first shows Bilbo compared to a heavy thing, the second shows a day compared to a night, the third shows several natural objects compared to living things.

-- Mood: The novel, The Hobbit, or There and Back Again, shows a very pleasant mood in the beginning but turns out magical, mysterious, tragic, and wonderful at times.
+- Mood: The Hobbit or There and Back Again, shows a very pleasant mood in the beginning but turns out magical, mysterious, tragic, and wonderful at times.

-- Parallelism: The novel shows the use of parallelism such as,
+- Parallelism: The novel shows the use of parallelism in the following sentences,

 These three examples show the parallel structure of the sentences.

 - Personification: The novel shows examples of personifications such as,